AkhiraChain/al-jabaal/docs/akhirachain-al-jabaal-architecture.md

 **IBC Module:**

 This module receives transactions from the EthBridge Module and emits an event to be received by the IBC Relayer.
-It also receives incoming transactions from other IBC chains such as Sifchain and forwards them to the EthBridge Module.
+It also receives incoming transactions from other IBC chains such as akhirachain and forwards them to the EthBridge Module.

 **IBC Relayer:**

-This relayer listens to events from the IBC Module and forwards the transactions to external Cosmos chains such as Sifchain.
+This relayer listens to events from the IBC Module and forwards the transactions to external Cosmos chains such as akhirachain.

 ## The Oracle Module